tsdataclinic/mta/README.md

 ### Directory Structure
     mta-accessibility/
     ├── LICENSE
     ├── README.md               <- The top-level README for developers using this project.
-    ├── Makefile            <- Makefile with commands like `make data` or `make train` │
+    ├── Makefile                <- Makefile with commands like `make` and `make clean` ├── process_turnstiles.py   <- Python script that provides a CLI for generating processed turnstile data │
     ├── data
     │   ├── crosswalk       <- Crosswalks between different MTA data sets.